-Any temporary coating which may conceal defects or leaks shall be applied at a time as specified for final coating.
+Any temporary coating which may conceal defects or leaks shall be applied at the time as specified for the final coating (refer to 4.5.1).
 This requirement does not apply to shop primer.

 4.6 Safe access to joints.